Live Help NOW 800-809-3776

 Duty of care in ice-related slip and fall accidents

-Accidents like these typically happen in parking lots or on sidewalks outside of businesses.
-It is almost universally true that property owners have a duty to exercise reasonable care when it comes to maintaining these areas and promptly removing snow and ice to reduce the risk of falls and injuries.
+Ice-related slips and falls typically happen in parking lots or on sidewalks outside of businesses.
+In virtually every case, property owners have a duty to exercise reasonable care when it comes to maintaining these areas and promptly removing snow and ice to reduce the risk of falls and injuries.

-However, members of the public also have a duty to exercise reasonable care when walking in an area they know (or should reasonably expect) will be snowy and/or icy.
+Members of the public also have a duty to exercise reasonable care when walking in an area they know (or should reasonably expect) will be snowy and/or icy.
 Failing to do so may either reduce your recovery in a potential lawsuit or bar any recovery completely.
-The effect that the injured person’s own negligence will have on a slip and fall case varies depending on the jurisdiction.
+The effect that the injured person’s own negligence has on a slip and fall case varies depending on the jurisdiction.

 Because weather conditions change frequently, it is important to document as much about the area where you fell as possible.
 If you can, take photos or send someone to take photos of the area as it looked around the time of the accident.
 Snow and ice are typically cleared on a regular schedule, so you want to make sure that you can give your attorney an idea of how the area looked when you were injured.
 Be sure you to write everything down after the accident and talk to accident witnesses to help your case.